2019 1

 98-100p - perfectly made wines, well on the way to becoming legends.

-96-98p - truly remarkable wine with a lot of style and class, great potential, fabulously made.
+96-98p - truly remarkable wine with a lot of style and class, great potential, and fabulously made.

 94-96p - very focused wines with great precision, personality, and complexity.